dathbe/MMM-CustomText/README.md

-# Module: MMM-ownMessage
+# Module: MMM-CustomText

-`MMM-ownMessage` is a module for [MagicMirror²](https://github.com/MagicMirrorOrg/MagicMirror).
+`MMM-CustomText` is a module for [MagicMirror²](https://github.com/MagicMirrorOrg/MagicMirror).
 It posts any message you want to your MagicMirror.
 Multiple instances are supported.
 Message can be updated via notification.

 ![Example Screenshot](screenshot.png)